Queens in Flight Local Art Program at JFK Terminal 6

 The Art

-Queens in Flight is not a commissioning program; this RFP is to surface only preexisting artworks by Queens-based artists that a) reflect the cultural and artistic diversity of Queens, and b) fit a prefabricated display case (2’6” by 5’ wide and 7’8” tall).
+Queens in Flight is not a commissioning program; this RFP is to surface only preexisting artworks by Queens-based artists that a) reflect the cultural and artistic diversity of Queens, and b) fit a prefabricated display case (2’6” wide by 5’ long and 7’8” tall).
 Any artwork that is considered for display may only "utilize statements, symbols or markings in the artworks submitted that are suitable for artworks to be displayed in a public space and in conformance with Port Authority standards and that do not violate the right of privacy or publicity of any third party."

 Artist Fee